mukulsagvekar/trending-youtube-videos-stats/README.md

 # trending-youtube-videos-stats

-In this project, build a pipeline using AWS services and snowflake, used tableau for visualization.
+Objective: to build a data pipeline to load and transform data using AWS and Snowflake and used visualize the data using Tableau.

-The data is available in kaggle - https://www.kaggle.com/datasets/datasnaek/youtube-new We have structured as well as semi-structured (json) data.
+The data is available on kaggle - https://www.kaggle.com/datasets/datasnaek/youtube-new It consists of structured as well as semi-structured (json) data.

 # Pipeline: